 They lived underground all covered in soot, without the option of washing or resting… It’s enough to detour off the main highway between popular tourist destinations to uncover the forgotten wealth of Georgia – as well as a site for urban exploring which will excite all those tired and bored of staring at picturesque highland vistas.

 On the road between Tbilisi and Kutaisi, the capital of the Imereti region, also known as the Caucasus Colchis, we find the town of Chiatura.
-It is rather ordinary, lacking any special sort of ancient heritage sites (it is home to the Mgwimewi Cathedral erected between the 10th and 11th centuries), though it is rich in very grey concrete post-Soviet housing blocks spread across a green valley.
+It is rather ordinary, lacking any special sort of ancient heritage sites (it is home to the Mgvimevi Cathedral erected between the 10th and 11th centuries), though it is rich in very grey concrete post-Soviet housing blocks spread across a green valley.
 Tourists are not exactly clambering over themselves to get here – which is a pity.

 Chiatura is a manganese Eldorado.
-The Georgian poet Akaki Cereteli looked for deposits of this precious substance in these regions as far back as the 19th century – finding them in time.
+The Georgian poet Akaki Tsereteli looked for deposits of this precious substance in these regions as far back as the 19th century – finding them in time.
 Further tests conducted on these territories gave more cause for celebration: 160 million tons of manganese was found beneath Chiatura, along with iron and substantial deposits of manganese oxide, peroxide and carbonate – all of which could be used in commercial industries.
-Soon enough, mining was developed in the region in order to shift the ores to the steelworks in Zestafoni – in 1872, a railway was built between Tbilisi, Poti and Baku.
+Soon enough, mining was developed in the region in order to shift the ores to the steelworks in Zestaponi – in 1872, a railway was built between Tbilisi, Poti and Baku.

 In 1905, the production of manganese in Chiatura rose to meet 60% of global demand.
 This became even more important following the October Revolution of 1917, but before the outbreak of WWI, when Georgia became the number one country for extracting and exporting manganese.
 The national industry, though funded by foreign capital, blossomed at the time.